-The 5 chapters and 33 topics around which this plan builds its recommendations reflect issues and opportunities identified in research by the Comprehensive Plan Steering Committee and in findings from the 2022 La Pointe Community Survey.
+The 4 chapters and 28 topics around which this plan builds its recommendations reflect issues and opportunities identified in research by the Comprehensive Plan Steering Committee and in findings from the 2022 La Pointe Community Survey.
 Background information on demographics, current conditions, and related topics is found in the Appendix.

 Housing.
-Affordable workforce housing (Chapter 1-4) is a critical priority.
-Housing issues are also identified in these topics: Short-term rentals (5-6), Density (5-10), and Campers (5-11).
+Affordable workforce housing (Chapter 1-2) is a critical priority.
+Housing issues are also identified in these topics: Vacation rentals (2-5), Density (2-9), and Campers (2-10).
 Additional housing data are in the Current Conditions section of the Appendix, including the Housing and Land Use and the Intergovernmental Cooperation categories.

 Transportation.
 Access to and from the Island (Chapter 1-1) is a critical priority.
-Transportation issues are also identified in these topics: Public spaces (4-3), Bicycling infrastructure (4-7), and Climate change (5-5).
-Additional transportation data are in the Current Conditions section of the Appendix, including the Economy, Transportation, and Intergovernmental Cooperation categories.
+Transportation issues are also identified in these topics: Climate change (2-4), Public spaces facilities.
+These issues are identified in these topics: Health care (Chapter 1-2), Community center (3-4), Community websites (3-6), and Public spaces (4-3).
+Additional data are in the Current Conditions section of the Appendix (including the Economy, Transportation, Utilities, Town Services, and Intergovernmental Cooperation categories) and Map 8.